M-Igashi/cologne-raves/README.md

 - All events are published on the site:
   - **This Week**: Homepage shows this week's events (Mon–Sun, shown after Monday 13:00 CET)
   - **All Parties**: Full listing across all dates
-- Use the [Event JSON Generator](https://cologne-raves.pages.dev/form/) to easily create or update `.json` files

 ---